Israel/Palestine, long term travel, Public History, Travel to Sweden

-Aging on the Run, Public History, Sustainable Economies
+Aging on the Run, Balkans, Public History, Sustainable Economies

 “I accepted the story I heard on foreign media: that the [1997] Albanian civil war could be explained not by the collapse of a flawed financial system but by longstanding animosities between ethnic groups… its plan could be disrupted only by outside...

-Aging on the Run, PTSD and Historical Trauma, Public History, Radical Hospitality, Social Movements
+Aging on the Run, Balkans, PTSD and Historical Trauma, Public History, Radical Hospitality, Social Movements

-Berat— Albania’s oldest city —has 1,000 identically-shaped windows in its Ottoman-era old town and a Byzantine city on top of one of its mountains.
-The Osum River runs through the town with buildings hugging the slopes.
-A green ridged range covers its north...
+Albania’s oldest city has 1,000 identical windows in its Ottoman-era old town, and a Byzantine city on top of one of its mountains.
+The Osum River runs through Berat, with buildings hugging the slopes.
+A green ridged range covers its north side.
+South of the...

 Aging on the Run, Nationalism, Public History, Sustainable Economies